narnouri/hello-world/README.md

 This is a Hello World in GitHub

-GitHub auto-generate a readme file that includes the repository name and description.
+GitHub auto-generates a readme file that includes the repository name and description.